 - Magnesium sulfate

 Right away, I noticed several differences in this brand when compared to other brands I’ve reviewed.

 Most bottled alkaline water brands start with reverse osmosis purified water.
 The Perfect Hydration brand is “purified water,” and I don’t know exactly what that means.

 They do advertise a “9-stage filtration process” without detailing the stages.

 Also, I noticed they left out calcium in their mineral blend.
 Most other brands include calcium, magnesium, and potassium in their trace mineral blends.

 Personally, I prefer water with fewer minerals since I get most, if not all, of my daily needs from my food and fresh juice.
 You may prefer more minerals, so the lack of calcium is something to keep in mind.

 Where to Buy Perfect Hydration Water in Bulk

-If you can’t find it locally, there are currently two large case sizes available to order online through Amazon.
+If you can’t find it locally, there are currently two large case sizes available at Amazon.